Deutsche Bank Aktiengesellschaft Boosts Chewy (NYSE:CHWY) Price Target to $20.00

-Chewy (NYSE:CHWY – Get Free Report) had its price objective upped by research analysts at Deutsche Bank Aktiengesellschaft from $18.00 to $20.00 in a research report issued on Thursday, Benzinga reports.
-The firm presently has a “hold” rating on the stock.
-Deutsche Bank Aktiengesellschaft’s target price would suggest a potential downside of 9.13% from the company’s current price.
+Chewy (NYSE:CHWY – Free Report) had its price objective increased by Deutsche Bank Aktiengesellschaft from $18.00 to $20.00 in a research note issued to investors on Thursday, Benzinga reports.
+The brokerage currently has a hold rating on the stock.

-Chewy (NYSE:CHWY – Get Free Report) last released its earnings results on Wednesday, March 20th.
-The company reported $0.04 EPS for the quarter, beating the consensus estimate of ($0.05) by $0.09.
-The firm had revenue of $2.83 billion for the quarter, compared to analyst estimates of $2.79 billion.
-Chewy had a net margin of 0.33% and a return on equity of 11.69%.
-Analysts anticipate that Chewy will post 0.08 EPS for the current year.
+Chewy (NYSE:CHWY – Get Free Report) last released its quarterly earnings data on Wednesday, May 29th.
+The company reported $0.15 earnings per share for the quarter, beating analysts’ consensus estimates of $0.04 by $0.11.
+The firm had revenue of $2.88 billion during the quarter, compared to analyst estimates of $2.85 billion.
+Chewy had a return on equity of 16.62% and a net margin of 0.73%.
+On average, equities analysts anticipate that Chewy will post 0.08 earnings per share for the current year.

-In related news, CEO Sumit Singh sold 6,728 shares of the company’s stock in a transaction that occurred on Tuesday, April 2nd.
-The stock was sold at an average price of $15.53, for a total transaction of $104,485.84.
-Following the transaction, the chief executive officer now directly owns 129,991 shares of the company’s stock, valued at approximately $2,018,760.23.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
-In other news, CEO Sumit Singh sold 6,728 shares of the business’s stock in a transaction dated Tuesday, April 2nd.
-The shares were sold at an average price of $15.53, for a total transaction of $104,485.84.
-Following the completion of the sale, the chief executive officer now directly owns 129,991 shares of the company’s stock, valued at $2,018,760.23.
-The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, CAO Stacy Bowman sold 8,025 shares of the firm’s stock in a transaction dated Tuesday, April 2nd.
-The shares were sold at an average price of $15.53, for a total transaction of $124,628.25.
-Following the completion of the transaction, the chief accounting officer now directly owns 243,769 shares in the company, valued at approximately $3,785,732.57.
+In other Chewy news, CTO Satish Mehta sold 8,019 shares of the stock in a transaction on Thursday, May 2nd.
+The stock was sold at an average price of $15.12, for a total value of $121,247.28.
+Following the completion of the transaction, the chief technology officer now owns 569,594 shares in the company, valued at $8,612,261.28.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+In other news, CEO Sumit Singh sold 46,090 shares of the firm’s stock in a transaction on Thursday, May 2nd.
+The stock was sold at an average price of $15.12, for a total transaction of $696,880.80.
+Following the completion of the transaction, the chief executive officer now directly owns 1,379,100 shares in the company, valued at $20,851,992.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CTO Satish Mehta sold 8,019 shares of the firm’s stock in a transaction on Thursday, May 2nd.
+The shares were sold at an average price of $15.12, for a total value of $121,247.28.
+Following the transaction, the chief technology officer now owns 569,594 shares of the company’s stock, valued at $8,612,261.28.
 The disclosure for this sale can be found here.
-Insiders sold a total of 69,993 shares of company stock valued at $1,067,363 in the last quarter.
-2.10% of the stock is currently owned by company insiders.
+Over the last 90 days, insiders sold 69,993 shares of company stock worth $1,067,363.
+2.10% of the stock is owned by corporate insiders.

 Chewy, Inc, together with its subsidiaries, engages in the pure play e-commerce business in the United States.
 It provides pet food and treats, pet supplies and pet medications, and other pet-health products, as well as pet services for dogs, cats, fish, birds, small pets, horses, and reptiles through its retail websites and mobile applications.